Impact

 Recovery from psychological injury depends heavily on stability, trust, safety and supportive environments.

-When injured workers must navigate adversarial administrative systems during recovery, those essential conditions can be undermined.
+When injured citizens must navigate adversarial administrative systems during recovery, those essential conditions can be undermined.

 The System Around the Patient